twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **glyphlist.dat** – Contains the Adobe glyph list.
 Old versions have the same list but **xi** is duplicated as U+0000.
 * **glyphnamesnew.dat** (version 7.0 & above) – Contains the default glyph names when opening existing fonts and when generating glyph names on `TGLYPHPROPERTIESFORM`.
 Prior to FontCreator 12 another file (`glyphnames.dat`) was used, but that one is now obsolete.
 * **guidelines.dat** – Contains the guidelines used for `TGLYPHEDITFORM` and `TGUIDELINESFORM`.
 Created automatically when the user exits the program.
 * **kern_font.txt** – For old versions of FontCreator, stores the old `KERN` table data in each font whereas `font` is the font name.
+Opening a font with the old `KERN` table in recent versions will create the GPOS table named `KerningFromKernTable` from the OpenType kerning feature.
 * **previewtext.dat** (version 5.0 & above) – Contains text used in `TFONTTESTFORM`.
 The text is restored to factory defaults if removed.
 * **preview.txt** (version 4.5 & above) – Contains text strings used by the Preview toolbar in `TMAINFORMFONTCREATOR`.
 The dropdown list will appear empty if removed.
 * **SubFamily.dat** or **SubFamily2.dat** – Contains naming fields for multiple languages.
 * **TableOffsetOrderCFF.txt**, **TableOffsetOrder.dat** (old versions) or **TableOffsetOrder.txt** – Contains the supported tables in any font.
 All tables are moved to **Unsupported Tables** (`TFONTPROPERTIESFORM` in version 7.0 & above) or **Unsupported** (`TFONTTABLESFORM` in version 3.0 until 6.5) if these files are removed, making the font either invalid, unable to install or not work.
 * **tags.txt** (version 7.0 & above) – Controls the names of the five tags that can be assigned to each glyph.
 Defaults are named Important, Incomplete, Completed, Review and Workspace.

-In **Options: Advanced: Data Files** are two buttons labeled **Copy Data Files to User Data Folder** and **Open User Data Folder** when pressed the program will either copy most files in the above list to the user data folder or open it.
+In **Options: Advanced: Data Files** are two buttons labeled **Copy Data Files to User Data Folder** and **Open User Data Folder** (version 8.0 & above) when pressed the program will either copy most files in the above list to the user data folder or open it.

 ## Registry Keys
 The registry keys are located in `HKCU\Software\High-Logic\FontCreator\version` whereas `version` is the version number.